Porsche Taycan EV Problems: Lands On Consumer Reports Top 10 Most Unreliable

 Of course, the fear of this happening while on interstates is a real concern.
 That, or being stuck in a sparsely populated area that may not have a Porsche dealership within 100 miles or more.
 Numerous complaints relate to being without their cars for over a month.
 Some have requested buybacks.

-In July 2021, over 10,000 Taycan EVs got a recall over software issues.
+In July 2021, over 10,000 Taycan EVs were recalled over software issues.
 Beyond the recall itself, another complaint is that Porsche has no ability to send out over-the-air updates.
 Dealerships must perform any software updates.
 Even the cheapest Tesla has the ability to receive OTA updates.

 Another complaint by owners is their Taycan sometimes won’t start.
 Software glitches are the most common focus.
 The same goes for the backup camera.
 There have been numerous complaints with the NHTSA over the rear camera not working.
 More complaints about the extreme fisheye distortion the camera has.